ansible/pinakes/README.md

   ```
 ## Local Container ##
 ### Requirements
-You need before install docker/podman and docker-compose.
+You will need to install docker/podman and docker-compose.

 #### previous steps for podman
-You must to init first the api socket for podman:
+You must first init the api socket for podman:
 ```
 # only linux
 systemctl --user enable --now podman.socket